Prediger 4:4

 Context

-This verse from Ecclesiastes Chapter 4 connects to 10 cross-references.
+This verse from Prediger Chapter 4 connects to 10 cross-references.
 Qohelet observes oppression — the tears of the oppressed without a comforter — and declares the dead better off than the living.
 He meditates on the rivalry that motivates toil, the loneliness of those with no companion, and the vulnerability …

 Andere Übersetzungen